LuzJimena050712/LuzJimena050712/README.md

-# 👋 Hi, I’m Luz Jimena Arce Gabriel.
+# 👋 Hi, I’m Luz Jimena Arce Gabriel!

-I’m a Computer Systems Engineering student.
-Passionate about programming and always looking to study and learn day by day.
+I’m a Computer Systems Engineering student, deeply passionate about programming and the endless possibilities it offers to solve real-world problems.
+I’m constantly seeking to improve my skills, stay curious, and push the boundaries of what I can create through code.

+## 💬 My motto
+Do not stop for anything to achieve your dream, your success. - YKD

 ## 🚀 What I’m creating
-Exploring new ideas and projects.
+I’m always exploring new ideas, experimenting with cutting-edge technologies, and building projects that challenge my creativity and technical abilities.

 ## 📚 Currently learning
 - C
 - Python
 - Java

-## 💬 My motto
-"Do not stop for anything to achieve your dream, your success." - YKD

 ## 📫 How to reach me
 - luzjimenarcegabriel@gmail.com